Neimhin/msc/next-gen-networks/Sample Quiz MCQ 1.md

 Please answer ALL THE TEN questions.

 Questions for Nicola:
 How do we know how many answers to tick?
 Is there a strict formula?
-Only one correct?
+Only one correct? :- always exactly one correct answer

 Will marginal notes be considered?
-Are marginal notes a good idea?
+Are marginal notes a good idea? :- Will not be considered.
+Make it very clear which answer you are choosing.
 ### Wireless Networks
 1. Which of the following statements is incorrect?
     1. High velocity of transmitters corresponds to low coherence time.
 TRUE!